Welcome to Park Place Christian Academy’s Dyslexia and Resource Center!

 - Dyslexia Therapy: an Orton Gillingham based curriculum

 Support staff provide weekly lessons in:

 - Physical Education

-We are committed to insuring that there is a good fit between students who struggle with reading and the ability of our school to meet each student’s educational requirements.
-Our classes are designed for high potential students whose primary diagnosis is Dyslexia.
-Students who struggle because of behavioral difficulties, severe attention problems, severe receptive and expressive language disorders or below average intellectual abilities will not benefit from our program.
-If you have further questions, or to meet with our Dyslexia Center Director, Donna Hunt, please call 601-939-6229 ext.
-208.
+NOTE: The Dyslexia classes are designed for high potential students whose PRIMARY diagnosis is Dyslexia.
+Students who struggle due to behavior difficulties, severe attention problems, severe receptive and expressive language disorders, or below average intellectual abilities will not benefit from PPCA’s Dyslexia program.

 Please visit the Admissions page for Tuition information.

 For more information about PPCA’s Dyslexia and Resource Center, please contact the Director, Donna Hunt, by calling 601-939-6229, ext.
 208, during regular school hours, or email firstname.lastname@example.org.